 Here, you get to step into the shoes of a virtual mayor who must deal with the woes of modern city planners which include public transportation and energy shortages.
 You must also cater to the needs of your city’s inhabitants and pay special attention to aspects like employment, recreation and housing.
 Take your city to new heights and gain financial success by setting up trade networks with neighboring towns.

-Developed and published by Focus Home Interactive, the title comes complete with more than 50 new buildings and 1,000 constructions that can be strewn across 62 large maps which comprise of different terrains and in-depth detailing.
-This game is noted to be the third installment in the Cities XL franchise and was released late 2011.
+Developed and published by Focus Home Interactive, the Cities XL 2012 comes complete with more than 50 new buildings and 1,000 constructions that can be strewn across 62 large maps which comprise of different terrains and in-depth detailing.
+This game is noted to be the third installment in the Cities XL franchise and was released in late 2011.

 2 – SimCity 2013: